ellakoa/postcard-poem/content/posts/watching-the-show.md

   The lone photographer watching the show.

-  Most chase their pursuits for an hour or so… as the tide returns, most pack up and go.
+  Most chase their pursuits for an hour or so…
+  As the tide returns, they pack up and go.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-